Onyx-Protocol/Onyx/docs/protocol/specifications/ca.md

     * `{f}`: the blinding factor `f` repeated `n` times.
     * `{j[i]}`: the list of `n` indexes of the designated public keys within each ring, so that `P[t,j[t]] == f·G’[t]`.
     * `{r[i]} = {ct[i]}`: random string consisting of `n·m` 32-byte ciphertext elements.
 15. If failed to create borromean ring signature `brs`, return nil.
 The chance of this happening is below 1 in 2<sup>124</sup>.
-In case of failure, retry [creating blinded value commitments](#create-blinded-value-commitments) with incremented counter.
+In case of failure, retry [creating blinded value commitment](#create-blinded-value-commitment) with incremented counter.
 This would yield a new blinding factor `f` that will produce different digit blinding keys in this algorithm.
 16. Return the [value range proof](#value-range-proof):
     * `N`:  number of blinded bits (equals to `2·n`),
     * `exp`: exponent (zero),